krhetest/LabBench.Manual/docs/index.md

 The example above also uses defines, which are described in the next section [Defines](#defines "A mechanism for supplying the same value to multiple parameters") and a test dependent variable `Is` that is used to adjust the intensity of the stimulus so the test can adjust this variable and in this process estimate the threshold for the stimulus.
 Please refer to  [Test documentation](#test-documentation "Documentation for each type of test available in LabBench") to discover which test dependent variables that are available in each calculated parameter for a test.

 Since `C` is used to access the result of the current test it is an error to use `C` as a test ID.
 It is also an error to use any defines or test dependent variables as a test ID.
-The easiest way to avoid these errors is to always use the notion `T[NUMBER]` where `[NUMBER]` is substituted with a consequetive number as test IDs (i.e. the first test in the protocol would have `ID="T01"`, second `ID="T02"`, etc.).
-This convention is garenteed to not conflict with a test dependent variable, and as a protocol writer you will need to ensure that you do not use a test ID as the name of a define.
+The easiest way to avoid these errors is to always use the notion `T[NUMBER]` where `[NUMBER]` is substituted with a consecutive number as test IDs (i.e. the first test in the protocol would have `ID="T01"`, second `ID="T02"`, etc.).
+This convention is guaranteed to not conflict with a test dependent variable, and as a protocol writer you will need to ensure that you do not use a test ID as the name of a define.

 [Go to table of contents](#table-of-contents)